 Equipped with this knowledge, risk professionals can also start conversations with executives and the Board about developing backup and contingency plans.
 In other words, you can see exactly which of your services would be affected in the event of a major outage, and have risk-informed conversations with your business partners about putting alternative options into place.
 That way, if a major cyber attack does take down a particular service that you or a third party rely on, you can maintain operations instead of being forced to shut down for hours or days.

 With cyber attacks on the rise and businesses becoming more and more connected, the frequency of major outages is likely to increase.
-By establishing vendor risk programs and equipping teams with the tools they need to analyze vendor connections, organizations can protect themselves from the next historic outage.
+By establishing vendor risk programs and equipping teams with the tools they need to analyze vendor connections, like a vendor due diligence checklist, organizations can protect themselves from the next historic outage.